huchengyong/easy-mydb/README.md

 ## release
-After use, you must use the `release` method to release resource
+After use, you must use the `release` method.
 ```js
 db.release()
 ```